 FlexRadio Series 6000

 The FlexRadio 6000 Series is another easy radio to connect to because you only need to connect the Radio I/O module’s Key output (Tip and Sleeve) to the Key input on the back of the radio with a 3.5mm stereo phone cable.
-If you also want to control PTT on the radio, purchase a 1/8″ (3.5mm) stereo to dual 1/8″ mono adapter and a DE-15M terminal adapter.
+If you also want to control PTT on the radio, purchase a 1/8″ (3.5mm) stereo to dual 1/8″ mono adapter and a DE-15M connector.
 Replace the white mono plug with a 3.5mm stereo plug.
-Wire an inline 3.5mm mono jack to the DE-15M adapter and plug the red mono 3.5mm plug on the splitter into this jack.
-You can also do away with the Radio I/O all together as the Mini and Mini+ can control the Flex PTT and Key over the WiFi connection.
+Replace the red mono plug DE-15M connector.
+You can also use an RCA connector instead of the DE-15M.
+You can do away with the Radio I/O all together as the Mini and Micro can control the Flex PTT and Key over the WiFi connection.

 Select Flex on the Config->Radio CAT menu.
 Next, in the Mini’s main menu, open the Flex 6000 menu and set the IP address of your Flex radio.
 The radio’s IP address can be found in SmartSDR on the Settings->Radio Setup…Network tab.
 Finally, connect the Mini to your local WiFi network to connect to your radio.